 Another $100 and you could buy a below the bed trailer hitch.
 In total, expect to spend around $500 for a low-cost underbed gooseneck trailer hitch.
 Of course, spending more is always preferable if you plan to tow heavy loads and you want the hitch to last.
 Read customer reviews to ensure you get one that’s going to hold up.

-The labor could easily make up a big majority of the cost, depending on what type of hitch you choose.
+Labor can easily make up a big majority of the cost, depending on what type of hitch you choose.
 It’s always best to get multiple quotes from reputable technicians in the area to see who offers the best value combined with experience.
 Don’t always choose the lowest-priced quote, but choose the best value of the estimates.

 DIY Gooseneck Hitch Installation

 If you have some mechanical knowledge, you might want to tackle the gooseneck hitch installation on your own.
-The above-bed hitch isn’t complicated to install if you are equipped to do so.
+An above-bed hitch isn’t complicated to install if you are equipped to do so.
 Plus, there are plenty of online videos available to you if you run into a jam.

-For the basic gooseneck hitch, you will need at least an hour to do it on your own.
+For a basic gooseneck hitch, you will need at least an hour to do it on your own.
 However, some could take an entire afternoon, so don’t cut yourself short.
 If you choose a hitch that comes complete with an installation kit, you should have all of the equipment to complete the job.
 Read through the customer reviews to see how easy the directions are to follow.
 It’s also wise to read through all of the instructions before you get started, just to be sure you are equipped for the task.

 Gooseneck vs. 5th Wheel Hitch

 Many people confuse the gooseneck with the 5th wheel hitch, but these are two different options.
-The gooseneck hitch uses a ball and coupler connection for a minimally invasive design.
-These are less expensive than the 5th wheel hitch but are also installed in the truck bed and can provide up to 30,000 pounds of towing capacity.
+A gooseneck hitch uses a ball and coupler connection for a minimally invasive design.
+These are less expensive than 5th wheel hitches, but are also installed in the truck bed and can provide up to 30,000 pounds of towing capacity.
 In comparison, the 5th wheel hitch contains a jaws and kingpin connection.
 It can be bulky, but it does add some stability, especially for RV campers and trailers.